Biglari Holdings Inc. News Release

 About Biglari Holdings Inc.

-Biglari Holdings Inc. is a holding company owning subsidiaries engaged in a number of diverse business activities, including property and casualty insurance, media and licensing, restaurants, and oil and gas.
+Biglari Holdings Inc. (NYSE: BH.A; BH) is a holding company owning subsidiaries engaged in a number of diverse business activities, including property and casualty insurance, media and licensing, restaurants, and oil and gas.
 The Company's largest operating subsidiaries are involved in the franchising and operating of restaurants.

 - Warning!
 GuruFocus has detected 5 Warning Signs with NYSE:BH.
 Click here to check it out.